miniwinwm/miniwinwm/README.md

 See https://miniwinwm.wixsite.com/miniwinwm

 MiniWin contains the MiniWin window manager source code in C99.
-Builds for Windows, Linux and embedded devices.
+Builds for the Windows and Linux MiniWin simulator, and embedded devices.

 MCUXpresso contains project files and application specific source files for the example projects running on the LPC54628 dev board.